getsolus/help-center-docs/configuration/configuring-default-applications/en.md

 {{< altimg "configuring-default-applications.jpg" "help-center/configuration/configuring-default-applications/" >}}

-*Note: In the image above, we've changed the Music player and Video player.*
+*Note: In the image above, we've changed the Web browser and Photo viewer.*

 You can change default applications for: